electronicsleep/AnsibleTools/README.md

 # Ansible Examples

--Bootstrap examples for Ansible infrastructure automation that I am working on for training others in the Ansible tool, shows some of the simple concepts.
-Also includes some Python Boto3 examples as well.
+- Bootstrap examples for Ansible infrastructure automation for training others in Ansible.
+Repo shows some of the simple conceptsand also includes some Python Boto3 examples as well.

 #### MacOS